-- Companies should identify and monitor material water risks in their supply chains, including in agriculture, implement relevant procurement policies for products and services, engage with relevant strategic suppliers, and share best practices in sustainable water management.
+- Companies should identify and monitor water risks in their supply chains, including in agriculture, implement relevant procurement policies for products and services, engage with relevant strategic suppliers, and share best practices in sustainable water management.

 - Companies should report sufficiently granular data to internationally recognised reporting initiatives.
 Companies should be transparent on data reported to regulators and strive to report such data across operations.

-- Companies should, when relevant, have policies or guidelines for engaging with policy-makers, regulators and relevant stakeholders on water management and be transparent about associated spending, activities and trade association memberships.
+- Companies should, where relevant, have policies or guidelines for engaging with policy makers, regulators and relevant stakeholders on water management and be transparent about associated spending, activities and trade association memberships.
 They should assess whether the advocacy positions of trade associations align with their own positions.

 - If they engage with regulators, companies should publicly outline their position on specific water regulation relevant to their business and outlook.
 Companies should consider promotion of policies supporting the efficient use of water.